fryney/template-experimental-project/experiment/01_pilot/README.md

-# Content of this folder
+# Contents of this folder
 * **01_subject-instructions.txt** File that specifies the instructions that were presented to the participants.